2023 USF Pro 2000 Championship: Drivers and teams

-All drivers compete using Tatuus-built racecars.
+All drivers competed using Tatuus IP-22 racecars with Elite Mazda 2.0-014A engines and Cooper tires.

 Schedule

 The 2023 schedule was revealed on October 17, 2022.
-It features two street circuits, six road courses and one oval round.
-The championship will return to Sebring for the first time since 2010 (when it was called Star Mazda Championship) and will return to Austin for the first time since 2013 (when it was called Pro Mazda Championship).
-All rounds except the weekends at Sebring, Indianapolis Raceway Park and Circuit of the Americas are scheduled to support IndyCar.
+It featured two street circuits, six road courses and one oval round.
+The championship returned to Sebring for the first time since 2010 (when it was called Star Mazda Championship) and to Austin for the first time since 2013 (when it was called Pro Mazda Championship).
+All rounds except the weekends at Sebring, Indianapolis Raceway Park and Circuit of the Americas supported IndyCar.